sudo apt-get install

 Equipment

 Firstly, we will need a Raspberry Pi.
 The most recent model has onboard WiFi, which is very useful for easy SSH access.
 We will also need some electronics equipment.
 It is a really good idea to obtain a starter kit containing a breadboard, jumper wires, resistors, LEDs and push buttons.
-You can buy these sorts of kits on adafruit and similar packs can be found much cheaper on Amazon and eBay.
+You can buy these sorts of kits on adafruit and similar packs can be found much cheaper on Amazon and eBay.Setup

 Alternatively, install PHP7.
 It’s a bit more complicated, but performs better.
-This guide explains it well.
+This guide explains it well

 General Purpose Input Output (GPIO) Pins

-When a GPIO pin is configured as an output pin, we can tell the Pi to set its voltage to be high (3.3V) or low (0V).
+On the corner of a Raspberry Pi board are two rows of metal pins that we can connect electronic circuits to.
+Some of the pins are grounded, some are 5V, some are 3.3V and most of them are GPIO pins.
+Credit: www.raspberrypi.org When a GPIO pin is configured as an output pin, we can tell the Pi to set its voltage to be high (3.3V) or low (0V).
 This allows us to turn things on and off.
 When a GPIO pin is configured as an input pin, we can check to see the voltage on that pin and also detect when that voltage changes.
 This allows us to read sensors and also detect things like button presses.
-There is plenty more that we can use these pins for, such as communication via Serial, i2c or SPI – but for now, this is all we are required to know.
+There is plenty more that we can use these pins for, such as communication via Serial, i2c or SPI – but for now, this is all we are required to know.Getting Started with PiPHP

 PiPHP: GPIO is a PHP library that can be installed via composer that allows you to control these GPIO pins.
 Here is an example of how we might use the library to blink an LED a few times when a button press is detected.
 The diagram below shows how you could connect an LED to GPIO pin 2 and a push button to GPIO pin 3 using a breadboard.
 A breadboard is a reusable base for making electronic circuits.
 The rows are electronically connected, as are the two rails that span the length of the board on each of its sides.
 We connect the first two rails to the ground and 3.3V pins in the Raspberry Pi.
 The two resistors are important.
 The first resistor (~220 Ω) limits the current to the LED.
 The second resistor (~10 kΩ) is a pull-up resistor for the button.
 Note: Some of the pins on the Raspberry Pi have internal pull-up resistors, so this is not always required (but it does not harm).
-Breadboard Diagram Back on the Raspberry Pi, make yourself a project directory and then use composer to install piphp/gpio:
+Back on the Raspberry Pi, make yourself a project directory and then use composer to installpiphp/gpio

 composer require piphp/gpio

-If you place the file below inside your project directory and then execute it (php led-blink.php) you should find that pressing the button causes the LED to blink 5 times, as it does in the video.
+) you should find that pressing the button causes the LED to blink 5 times, as it does in the video.

 <?php // led-blink.php